Rat Terrier/Kennel Q&A

 Q: What vaccinations do you recommend?

-A: While the puppies are in our care they will at least get a parvo shot and a distemper shot (as well as worming).
+A: While the puppies are in our care they will at least get a parvo shot and a distemper shot (as well as de-worming).
 We do not give 5ways (or 7way) vaccinations and only vaccinate for parvo and distemper (and rabies by law) in our dogs.
 We recommend staying away from Lepto as smaller dogs have a higher probability of reaction.
 We also do not recommend combo shots (5/7ways) due to higher probability of reaction as well.
 We do not vaccinate for lyme disease due to it only ‘maybe’ vaccinating against 4 strands of MANY out there.
 Vaccinations are not a sure bet and we do have mixed feelings about their pros & the cons.
-We suggest if you want your dog fully vaccinate give each illness’s vaccination one at a time, not in a combo vaccine to reduce the risk of reaction.
+We suggest if you want your dog fully vaccinate give each illness’s vaccination one at a time, not in a combo vaccine to reduce the risk of allergic reaction.

 Q: Do you offer guarantees?